Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which outcome is expected as Scrum Teams mature?

-- [x] They will improve their definition of "Done" to include more stringent criteria.
+- [x] They will improve their Definition of Done to include more stringent criteria.
 - [ ] The Sprint Retrospectives will grow to be longer than 4 hours.
 - [ ] There is no need for a time-boxed Sprint, since time-boxes are only for new Scrum Teams.
 - [ ] Sprint Reviews will no longer be needed.